antibody-br/ServoControl/README.md

 **WARNING:** if you not use a fix IP address, but get if from a DHCP server, the IP address can change, special on the Phone, that is re-conecting to your network if you return from an other place. error message is e.g:
 <sup><small>OSCServer: NoCallbackError on request from 192.168.0.103:64550: No callback registered to handle OSC-address '/1/push2'</small></sup>
 you see: if have my Phone IP defined as ```192.168.0.102``` but it is now: ```192.168.0.103```
+Check again your touchOSC app to see if it is still the same.

-it take a few moments to start, also its a bit slow to receive the fist messages.
+it take a few moments to start, on my compter 20 sec., also its a bit slow to receive the fist messages.
 Keep turning the rotary till it gets it.
 output looks like this:

 ![Circuit](image/python_con.png)